 (To exclude FIT theses, try the advanced search option of StyleCat)

 Search FIT thesis as SUBJECT for a list of all Master's theses by students in various graduate programs at FIT.

-Search FIT authors a SUBJECT for books by FIT employees, past and present
+Search FIT authors as SUBJECT for books by FIT employees, past and present.